-A framework is an arrest with survive to act the Framework Agreement A framework is an agreement with suppliers to establish terms governing contracts that may be awarded during the life of the agreement.
+Framework Agreement A framework is an agreement with suppliers to establish terms governing contracts that may be awarded during the life of the agreement.
 It is a general term for agreements that set out terms and conditions for making specific purchases (call-offs).
 Goods Tangible products that satisfy a need.
 Initial Term The initial period of a contract; this may be subsequently extended.
 Locally Based Suppliers Those suppliers that have a post code for their head office of NG or LN.
 OJEU The Official Journal of the European Union.
 Parent Company Guarantee A contract which binds the parent of a subsidiary company as follows: If the subsidiary company fails to do what it has promised under a contract with the Council, they can require the parent company to do so instead.
 Personal Data Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 Procurement Procurement is the process of finding, agreeing terms and acquiring goods, services or works from an external source, often via a tendering or competitive bidding process.
-Procurement Documentation The full suite of procurement documents required to undertake a compliant procurement process.
-Includes (but not limited to); SQ, Specification, ITT, Terms and Conditions, TUPE information and Form of Tender Procurement Toolkit Conditions, TUPE information and Form of Tender.
-A document containing best practice guidance to support Officers in their commercial activity.
+Procurement The full suite of procurement documents required to Documentation undertake a compliant procurement process.
+Includes (but not limited to); SQ, Specification, ITT, Terms and Conditions, TUPE information and Form of Tender.
+Procurement Toolkit A document containing best practice guidance to support Officers in their commercial activity.
 Proportionate/ Proportionality Operating in a way that ensures that all aspects of a tender process and contract management including; timescales, specifications, Suitability Criteria, evaluation process and Award Criteria correspond to the size, complexity, risk, and value of the requirements of the procurement and/or contract.
 Public Procurement Procedure A procurement process where the total value exceeds the relevant Public Procurement Threshold and so governed by the Public Contract Regulations 2015 and the Concessions Contracts Regulations 2016.
 Public Procurement Threshold The threshold above which a Regulated procedure must be carried out.
 There are thresholds for goods/services, works and concessions.
 The current thresholds are contained within Appendix 2 .